Aviah/one-click-django-docs/project_ref.md

 When you commit a change to `settings_dev.py` or `settings_production.py` in the repository, you have to copy the changed file to `site_config/` and reload the site.
 The deployment script runs this copy, and on the dev machine you will have to manaualy copy `settings_dev.py` after you changed it, from the repository to `site_config`.

-To use the optional `secrets.py` to save passwords and SECRET_KEY outside the repository, which is important if your repository is public, see[Save Secrets Outside the Repository](https://github.com/Aviah/one-click-django-docs/blob/master/what_next.md#save-secrets-outside-the-repository)
+To use the optional `secrets.py` to save passwords and the SECRET_KEY outside the repository, which is important if your repository is public, see [Save Secrets Outside the Repository](https://github.com/Aviah/one-click-django-docs/blob/master/what_next.md#save-secrets-outside-the-repository)

-##### Ad-hoc settings
+### Ad-hoc settings

-Sometimes you just need an adhoc settings change to test or try something.
-So there is a another settings file in site_config: settings_tmp.py.
-Use it for these adhoc settings.
+Sometimes you just need an ad-hoc settings change to test or try something.

+For this purpose, there is a another settings file in `site_config`: `settings_tmp.py`.
+Use it for these ad-hoc settings.

-Settings_tmp.py is imported after settings_dev, but before settings_production.*, so production settings always have priority.
+The `settings_tmp.py` is imported after `settings_dev`, but **before** `settings_production.py`, so production settings always have a priority.

-## Staic Files: javascript,css
+## Staic Files: javascript, css

 Out of the box, django separates external resources into two categories: site resources, and user uploads.
 Each is served from it's own url and root directory.
-However, it's often handy to have three categories, as follows:
+However, it's often handy to have **three** categories of static files, as follows:

-1. **Scripts:** js & css files, that change often during development.
+1. **Scripts:** javascript & css files, that change often during development.
 1. **Non js/css**: Pre-prepared, optimized assets, such as the logo, icons, images etc.
 1. **User uploads**: e.g. avatars

-#### Where the files are saved?
+### Where the files are saved?

-Scripts files (js, css) should be saved and maintained in the repository.
-The local development site will serve them via django, from the repository.
+Scripts files (js, css) are saved and maintained in the repository `@dev-machine:~/mysite/site_repo/static` directory.
+The local development site will serve them, by django, from the repository.

-On production, django's collectstatic copies the scripts to external meida directory, and the files are are served by the webserver from this directory (and not by django).
+On production, django's `collectstatic` copies the scripts to external media directory, `@server:/home/django/mysite/static_root`.
+The files from this directory are served by the Nginx directly (and not by django).

-Images (and other static, non-scripts resources) are managed manualy, and you should upload them to the server media dirctory.

-#### Serving scripts: js,css
+### Serving Scripts: js,css

 **Development:**